-RADIATION_ENERGY_LOSS a logical flag to add back the average energy loss thereby taking only the quantum excitation into effect.
-It applies only when for RADIATION_MODEL1 is active.
+RADIATION_ENERGY_LOSS a logical flag to add back the average energy loss thereby taking only supplements either model RADIATION or RADIATION_MODEL1.

-RADIATION_QUAD a logical flag to add the effect of synchrotron radiation in quadrupoles.
-It supplements either model RADIATION or RADIATION_MODEL1.
+${\tt RADIATION_QUADR}$ a logical flag to add the effect of synchrotron radiation in quadrupoles.
+It

 BEAM_ENVELOPE a logical switch to activate the calculation of the beam envelopes with PTC.